ansys/ansys-templates/src/ansys/templates/python/common/{{cookiecutter.__project_name_slug}}/doc/source/getting_started/index.rst

 Installing Py{{ cookiecutter.product_name }} {{ cookiecutter.library_name }} in developer mode allows
 you to modify the source and enhance it.

-Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
-You will need to follow these steps:
+Before contributing to the project, please refer to the `PyAnsys Developer's guide`_ and then follow these steps:

 #.
 Start by cloning this repository: